-The standard short-term incentive bonus target is 60% of base salary for the CEO; 30% for the CFO and the Vice-President, Marketing; 35% of base salary for the other NEOs of the Corporation.
+The standard short-term incentive bonus target is 60% of base salary for the CEO; 30% for the CFO; and 35% of base salary for the other NEOs of the Corporation.
 Bonus awards are based on the achievement of specific corporate goals related to operating profit levels, cash generation, as well as individual strategic objectives.
 Each measure has an assigned weighting (as a percent of base salary), as follows:

-Position Operating Profit Cash Generation Individual Strategic Objectives CEO 29% 13% 18% CFO and Vice-President, Marketing 11% 4% 15% Vice-President, Sales and Vice-President, Human Resources 12.8% 4.7% 17.5%
+Position Operating Profit Cash Generation Individual Strategic Objectives CEO 29% 13% 18% CFO 11% 4% 15% Vice-President, Sales, Vice-President, HR and General Counsel, Corporate Secretary & Vice-President, Public Affairs ("Vice President, Legal & Public Affairs") 12.8% 4.7% 17.5%

 Threshold, target and maximum levels of performance are established for cash generation and operating profit measures.
 The Corporation sets the target awards to be challenging, but reasonably attainable.
-The threshold performance level for cash generation and operating profit is 90% of target achievement.
-Achievement on operating profit must be at least 90% for any payout to occur.
-For achievement between 90% to 100%, the payout is pro-rated.
-The maximum award for both cash generation and operating profit at 110% of target achievement and is intended to be very difficult to achieve.
+The maximum award for both cash generation and operating profit is intended to be very difficult to achieve.
+The threshold performance level is 99% of target achievement for cash generation with a maximum award achieved at 102% of target.
+The threshold performance level is 90% of target achievement for operating profit with a maximum award achieved at 110% of target.
+The payout is pro-rated for achievement between the above ranges; achievement on operating profit must be at least 90% for any payout to occur.

-Based on historical analysis, we believe the target award is attainable, but not easily achieved.
+Based on historical analysis, the Corporation believes the target award is attainable, but not easily achieved.
 There is a remote possibility (less than 5%) that the maximum award for operating profit could be attained.